sigmaray/pyqtsnake/README.md

-# Stopwatch game in Python/QT
+# Snake game in Python/QT

 ## How to install:
 ```